LeonardLauHJ/GymMonitor-Lite/README.md

 ```

 **Notes**
+- Email is case-insensitive.
+All emails are converted to lowercase before checking credentials.
 - After logging in, you need to include the returned JWT token in the Authorization header (as Bearer Token) with each request to be authenticated as that user.
 The included postman tests use placeholders like {{staff_token}} and {{member_token}}, so you shouldn't need to manually type in your JWTs, just ensure the environment variables are set.

 ---